nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Start with an Initial Search:
   * Begin by using the find command with your first search criterion.
-  * Example: `find n/John` will display all entries with the name "John."

 * Apply Additional Filters with find chained:
   * Use the find chained command immediately after the initial search to further filter the displayed results based on new criteria.

+**Example**
+* Step 1: type `find n/John` and hit enter.
+You will see all entries with "John" in their names;
-  * Example: After using find n/John, you can type find chained n/Doe.
-This will display only the entries that contain both "John" and "Doe" in their names.
+* Step 2: type `find chained n/Doe` and hit enter.
+This time you will see only the entries that contain both "John" and "Doe" in their names.

 </box>